 "I, Pencil" Revisited

-APRIL 24, 2009 by SHELDON RICHMAN
+JANUARY 16, 2009 by SHELDON RICHMAN

-This is what Austrian economists call a structure of production.
+What emerges here is what Austrian economists call a structure of production.
 This structure is characterized by two closely related elements: multiple stages (distinguished by their “distance” from the consumer) and time.
 The pencil that eventually emerges at the end of the process must first proceed, in various states of incompleteness, through a series of stations at which components are transformed in ways consistent with making pencils.
 The stations themselves have to be prepared through earlier stages of production.
 Thus before trees can be cut down and turned into wooden slats, saws, trucks, rope, railroad cars, and other things must be produced first.
 Before steel can be used to make saws, trucks, and railroad cars, iron ore must be mined and processed.
 And so on.
-The same kind of description can be provided for each component of the pencil: the paint, the graphite, the compound that comprises the eraser, the brass ferrule that holds it.
+The same kind of description can be provided for each component of the pencil: the paint, the graphite, the compound that comprises the eraser, the brass ferrule that holds the eraser.

-Prices—particularly interest rates—coordinate all this production through time.
-A quantity of a resource cannot be used both at an early stage of production and a later stage simultaneously.
+Moreover, a quantity of a resource cannot be used both at an early stage of production and a later stage simultaneously.
 A unit of iron could be devoted to making ferrule machines or it could be used to make a machine for mining more iron–or many other things in between.
 Tradeoff is the rule, and consumer welfare depends on having things arranged appropriately.
-Time preference and the market for loanable funds–that is, interest rates–govern coordination to maximize consumer satisfaction.
+Time-preference and the market for loanable funds–that is, interest rates–govern coordination across time and maximize consumer satisfaction.
 It all works marvelously well when government stays out of the way, but alas there are many opportunities for mischief by the central bank and the Treasury.
 For example, artificially depressing interest rates can shift resources from later to earlier stages in defiance of consumer preferences and resource scarcity.